 Electricity to treat cardiac pain works by modifying the neurologic input and output of the heart by delivering a very low-dose electrical current.
 This causes neural fibres to then release something called peptides into the coronary blood flow that actually reduce the heart muscle’s demand for oxygen.
 In addition, peptides can help to widen those small blood vessels of the heart (vasodilation) that in turn improves blood flow to the most diseased region of heart muscle.

 So my little black box works not just by offering me 12+ hours of reasonable relief from debilitating daily chest pain, but it also seems to be actually helping open up those microvascular coronary arteries.

 My need to take nitroglycerin these days for chest pain, for example, is significantly reduced – something that I had previously needed sometimes 3-4 times during a “bad day” to control debilitating – and terrifying – chest pain.
 We had considered nitro patches or long-acting nitro pills, but because my angina pain was wildly episodic, the TENS unit looked like a win-win option.

 But along with this development, I discovered in the very early days a new kind of debilitating experience until I learned how to manage it.
 As I told my doctor:

 “Wearing this TENS unit is like having somebody standing on my foot all day long.”

 It wasn’t particularly painful, but the distraction factor could drive you stark raving mad.
-I asked him how much of my newfound pain relief was due to the therapeutic effectiveness of the TENS electrical stimulation, and how much just to the extreme distraction of the current buzzing across my chest every few seconds, hour after hour, all day long.
+I asked him how much of my newfound pain relief was due to the therapeutic effectiveness of the TENS electrical m, and how much just to the extreme distraction of the current buzzing across my chest every few seconds, hour after hour, all day long.